Seattle college says student was among those killed by crane

 Officials do not yet know the cause of the collapse.

-Washington state labour investigators were at the scene of the collapse Sunday, trying to piece together what happened, according to Tim Church, a spokesman for the Washington Department of Labor & Industries.
+Washington state labour investigators were at the scene of the collapse Sunday, trying to piece together what happened, said Tim Church, a spokesman for the Washington Department of Labor & Industries.

 “It's a very detailed process,” he said.
 “It will actually be months before we have anything regarding the cause.”

-The tower crane was being disassembled when it fell from the building, according to Church.
+The tower crane was being disassembled when it fell from the building, Church said.

 A stretch of Mercer Street remained closed Sunday.